Prag8855/aab/content/guides/permanent-residence.md

 Your permanent residence does not expire, but when you renew your passport, you must update your permanent residence card.
 You can do this at the *Bürgeramt* or at the *Ausländerbehörde*.
 You need your old passport and your new passport.

+You will get a new permanent residence card a few weeks after your appointment.[^64]

 **[Update your permanent residence card ➞](https://service.berlin.de/dienstleistung/324280/en/)**

 ## Need help?